-For very flexible extrudates, which are easily stretched, it is strongly recommended that a relaxing loop of material be allowed to form before the infeeder.
+For very flexible extrudate, which is easily stretched, it is strongly recommended that a relaxing loop of material be allowed to form before the infeeder.
 This will ensure that the extrudate is not stretched as it enters the infeeder.

 It is also important to ensure that any pre-coiled material is allowed to un-twist before it goes into the cutter.
-An un-wind table or stand should be used to remove any twist.
+A un-wind table or stand should be used to remove any twist.